Krasnokutskii/Petitions/README.md

 - real petitions from white house website.
 ## Conclusion
 It was an interesting project which helped me to explore parsing, codable, fetching data.
-Even though it was a basic app, it was challenging for me and takes three days to finish.
-I'm satisfied with the work I've done and will return to make this app better.